miyako/4d-example-reranker/README.md

 ### [jinaai/jina-reranker-v3](https://huggingface.co/jinaai/jina-reranker-v3)

-> This model is a repurposed decoder model.
+> This model is a repurposed decoder.
 It consumes a lot of computational resources.

 ||GGUF Q8_0|ONNX Int8|CTranslate Int8
 |-|-|-|-